 Why A Green Roof?

 The answer to the question: ‘Why have a green roof?’ can be different for different people.
 In some areas of the country, regulations and incentives make it desirable to put a green roof on a new building.
 Green roofs perform important environmental functions and they maintain the waterproofing functions of a non-green roof.
-Some benefits are ‘public’ helping everyone in the vicinity equally, and other apply to the building and it’s occupants.
+Some benefits are ‘public’, helping everyone in the vicinity equally, and others apply to the building and it’s occupants.

 Benefits of a Green Roof

 Green Roofs can provide both public and private benefits:

 Green roofs mitigate the effects of stormwater in several ways.
 They retain a portion of the rainfall they capture.
 They also slow the flow of water that does come off the roof.
 These effects minimize the amount of water rushing from the rooftop into the storm sewers and ultimately into the bodies of water that collect that water.